Some say "all" granite needs sealing every year and others say only sometimes. How do you know?

 If testing shows your countertop could use a granite sealer then the best sealers will be one of those we recommend at the Stone Care Center with SenGuard being the very best currently available.

-However, you should not apply a granite sealer "just to be safe" when testing shows your countertop or floor doesn't need it.
-This just creates unwanted problems and the sealer won't absorb anyway, so it's an exercise in futility.
+You should not apply a granite sealer "just to be safe" when testing shows your countertop or floor doesn't need it.
+You risk creating unwanted sealer haze problems and/or the sealer simply won't absorb, so it's an exercise in futility.

-Another great thing about the water test is that you don't even have to know the name or anything else about the stone.
+Another great thing about the water test is that you don't even have to know the name, or type of stone, or anything else about the stone.

 I am having kitchen countertops installed using Kashmir Gold granite, from India.

 The absoption is given as 0.38%, I don't know if this is average or better.

 I was wondering if this is a good choice and if this type of granite should be sealed and how often?

 Yes, Kashmir Gold must be sealed and often, so you're smart for looking at absorbency rates and asking before installation because I would advise that you do not install this stone in your kitchen.

 Kashmir granite is typically highly absorbent and easily stained even after sealing.